jpype-project/jpype/doc/userguide.rst

 -------

 In JPype, Java classes are instances of the Python ``type`` and function like any ordinary Python class.
 However unlike Python types, Java classes are closed and cannot be extended.
-To enforce extension restrictions a special private meta class call ``_jpype._JClass``.
+To enforce extension restrictions, all Java classes are created from a special private meta class called ``_jpype._JClass``.
 This gatekeeper ensures that the attributes of classes cannot be changed accidentally nor extended.
 The type tree of Java is fixed and closed.

 All Java classes have the following functionality.